void-linux/void-packages/Manual.md

 - Binaries should always be installed at `/usr/bin` and `/usr/sbin`.

-- Manual pages should always be installed at `/usr/share/man` and uncompressed.
+- Manual pages should always be installed at `/usr/share/man`.

 - If a software provides **shared libraries** and headers, probably you should create a `development package` that contains `headers`, `static libraries`